 This material can update the look of more than your fridge, dishwasher, and microwave.
 Here are some other places you can use stainless steel paint:

-Note: Liquid stainless steel is only good for up to 300 degrees Fahrenheit.
-Don’t use this anywhere with higher temperatures.
+Note: Liquid stainless steel is only good for up to 300 F. Don’t use this anywhere with higher temperatures.
 Avoid applying this product to grills, drywall, and any submersible surfaces.

 How to Apply Stainless Steel Paint